Boochoo/SEN/project.md

 <b>Trio.comment: </b>The logged in user can comment on any other shared locations posts of their friends by filling the comment input under each post.

-<b>Trio.plus :</b> The logged in user can give a plus point to any of their friends by pressing on the plus sign (+) under any of their friend's posts.
+<b>Trio.plus:</b> The logged in user can give a plus point to any of their friends by pressing on the plus sign (+) under any of their friend's posts.

-<b>Trio.connect :</b> The registered user can connect their account to facebook to recieve some info to their Super Trio account, like account picture and gender.
+<b>Trio.connect:</b> The registered user can connect their account to facebook to recieve some info to their Super Trio account, like account picture and gender.

-<b>Trio.prof :</b>  The registered user can specify their profession to make other users in Super Trio network know their site of express.
+<b>Trio.prof: </b>  The registered user can specify their profession to make other users in Super Trio network know their site of express.

 ###4.2.
 Non-functional system requirements